kwinkunks/intro-to-data-science/README.md

 # intro-to-data-science

-A 1-day course introducing concepts in data science
+Content for a 1- to 2-day course introducing concepts in data science, aimed at intermediate Python coders.